 Katkıda Bulunanlar ve Geliştiriciler

-“Flying Pages by WP Speed Matters” açık kaynaklı yazılımdır.
+“Flying Pages” açık kaynaklı yazılımdır.
 Aşağıdaki kişiler bu eklentiye katkıda bulunmuşlardır.Katkıda bulunanlar

 - [UPDATE] Added ‘/checkout’ and ‘.webp” to ignore keywords